guildxyz/guild-network/README.md

 #### Ed25519 for `grandpa`

-Using the  secret phase from the Sr25519 key generation output run the
+Using the  secret phase from the Sr25519 key generation output run the following with the **same** password as before
-following:

 ```bash
 ./target/release/node-template key inspect --password-interactive --scheme Ed25519 \
 "pig giraffe ceiling enter weird liar orange decline behind total despair fly"
 ```

-which, after providing the **same** password as above, will output something like
+which will output something like

 ```text
 Secret phrase `pig giraffe ceiling enter weird liar orange decline behind total despair fly` is account: